 We invest our excess cash in investment-grade, interest-bearing securities.
 The primary objective of our investment activities is to preserve principal and liquidity.
-To achieve this objective, we invest in a money market fund, U.S. Treasury notes, and high quality marketable debt instruments of corporations, financial institutions and government sponsored enterprises with contractual maturity dates of generally less than two years.
+To achieve this objective, we invest in a money market fund, U.S. Treasury notes, and high quality marketable debt instruments of corporations, financial institutions and government sponsored enterprises with contractual maturity dates of less than two years.
 All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
-We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
-If a 10 percent change in interest rates were to have occurred on March 31, 2014, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
+If a 10 percent change in interest rates were to have occurred on June 30, 2014, this change would not have had a material effect on the fair value of our investment portfolio as of that date.